-Hibiscus Sabdariffa: How to Sip Your Way to Lower Blood Pressure
+Hibiscus Sabdariffa: Sip Your Way to Lower Blood Pressure With This

 You are sitting in traffic, inching along on your way home from work.
 You’ve already put in two hours of overtime and still have a long list of “to dos” for when you get home….you can already feel the agitation coursing throughout your veins.

 Then your cell phone rings and it’s your spouse telling you that the pipes just burst and the plumber cannot get there until tomorrow morning.
 To add insult to injury, the next car over just cut you off.

 Your heart starts racing, your head starts throbbing, and your blood pressure shoots through the roof.
 To make matters worse, this is not a position you can afford to be in.

 You already have high blood pressure and lifestyle modifications haven’t helped much.
 Of course, if you’re being completely honest, you haven’t really been as diligent as you could be with the diet or the exercise.

 Yet you don’t want to start taking blood pressure medication, which you’ve heard can have nasty side effects.
 So what can you do?